 In summary, Effective fire stopping in Data Centres is a vital component of the overall fire protection strategy, ensuring that any fire-related incidents are contained quickly to protect both the equipment and the operational integrity of the facility.

-Due to the industry’s secrecy, there’s no doubt that there are Data Centre fire incidents that did not make the news, so, while Data Centres operate with the best equipment and technology, Data Center fires can always occur.
+Due to the industry’s secrecy, there’s no doubt that there are Data Centre fire incidents that did not make the news, so, while Data Centres operate with the best equipment and technology, Data Centre fires can always occur.
 According to the Uptime Institute, there have been 25 Data fires in recent history.

 Don’t chance fire strategies, ensure that fire-stopping solutions meet local building codes and international standards.